MariusVanDerWijden/MariusVanDerWijden.github.io/_posts/2025-11-03-Repricing.md

 tags:          ethereum glamsterdam repricing EVM
 ---

-_Thanks to Ansgar Dietrichs for reviewing_
+_Thanks to Ansgar Dietrichs, Caspar Schwarz-Schilling and Maria Inês Silva for reviewing_

 Glamsterdam is in the process of being scoped at the moment.
 The two headliner features have been locked in: EPBS and BAL, now the real work begins in deciding on adding non-headliner features that will complement the headliners.
 Non-headliners should in my opinion be judged on three dimensions: **Impact**, **Readiness** and **Ease of Implementation**.